TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement.md

 	articleId="6a3512a4-53ee-48c2-a748-f8cff1d4bb04"
 />
 # Azure Automation - Update Management
-This article will help with several kinds of issues relating to onboarding and using the Azure Update Management solution.
+This article will help with several kinds of issues relating to onboarding and using the Azure Update Management solution

 ## **Recommended Steps**